raako71/hypa.space/README.md

     push to cloud: firebase deploy

 REMAINING:
+* Store name as url.
+* Show stores on front page.

 * Edit images.
-* Store Image
-* Store name as url.
-* Show stores on front page

 * Delete Photos, add more photos to product.
 * Select default image for Products.